Tours

 Tank Town Teaching Packet

-The exhibit brought to life the history of the churches of the area including Mt.
+The original exhibit brought to life the history of the churches of the area including Mt.
 Moriah Missionary Baptist Church and the United House of Prayer.
 Included was information about the “shot-gun school house” and the Matthews Colored School, built with the help of the Rosenwald Foundation.
 Early residents were highlighted in the jobs they held and the way they lived.
 This opportunity showed how this community developed, grew, and its hope for the future.

 A special teaching unit was developed for 3rd grade classes, which meets curriculum standards.
 This unit can be downloaded for FREE.

-Girl Scouts — Matthews Heritage Museum Patch
+Matthews Heritage Museum Girl Scouts Patch

-To earn the Matthews Heritage Museum patch, Girl Scouts must visit and tour the Museum and complete the required number of activities.
+To earn the Matthews Heritage Museum patch, Girl Scouts must visit and tour the Museum and should complete the required number of activities.

 To schedule a tour: Reservations with a minimum of two weeks’ notice are required for the guided tour of the Museum.
 To arrange a tour, please call 704-708-4996.